Home Mario Oddities Nintendo Adventure Book Guides Music Charvel Jackson Page Articles Personal Collections My Works Archives

 Shangri-Spa Toads

-Emce Shy Guy
+Emce Shy guy monty

 -Comparing Thing stickers in Sticker Star and Color Splash